nsteenholdt/CultData_ExamProject/README.md

 - An Rmarkdown with the code used for setup and visualisation
 - A .csv file with an example of Netflix viewing  history
-- An html file which contains the knitted code from the Rmarkdown using the data from the .csv file
+- A pdf file which contains the knitted code from the Rmarkdown using the data from the .csv file
 - A license, which states the conditions to which you can use this code

 ### Metadata